 The second proof that DNA is genetic material was provided in 1952 by the experiments of Alfred Hershey and Martha Chase.
 They worked with bacteriophage T2, a virus that infects the bacterium Escherichia coli.
 The T2 phage consists of a DNA core that is surrounded by a protein coat.

-They labeled the nucleic acid part of the T2 phage with radioactive phosphorus and protein coat with radioactive sulphur.
-After infecting E. coli cells with labeled T2 phage, they were able to show the radioactive phosphorus remained in the cells, whereas the radioactive sulphur was largely lost.
+They labelled the nucleic acid part of the T2 phage with radioactive phosphorus and protein coat with radioactive sulphur.
+After infecting E. coli cells with labelled T2 phage, they were able to show the radioactive phosphorus remained in the cells, whereas the radioactive sulphur was largely lost.
 This showed that proteins did not enter the E.coli from T2 phage.
 Therefore, DNA was the genetic material that passed from T2 phage to E. coli.

-It is now clear that debate between Proteins versus DNA as the genetic material was unequivocally resolved from Hershey-Chase experiment.
+It is now clear that debate between Proteins versus DNA as the genetic material was unequivocally resolved from a Hershey-Chase experiment.

 This way the journey of genetic material from Nuclein to DNA came to an end and it became an established fact that it is DNA that acts as genetic material.